-When Tommy Piper, the Mayor’s son, comes back from university he starts pushing drugs outside a school.
-At first he offers them for free.
-If the children want more, they can buy them with their pocket money.
-Some pupils are tempted - the pills look like innocent sweets anyway!
-Then they begin to hallucinate, behaving like crazy rats.
-Tommy's red and yellow college scarf appears like a snake, luring them to follow him towards the motorway!
+When Tommy Piper, the Mayor’s son, returns from university, he starts pushing drugs outside a school.
+At first he gives them away free – when the children want more, they can buy them with their pocket money.
+Some pupils are tempted by these sweet-like pills, but after taking more they start hallucinating and behaving like crazy rats.
+Tommy's red and yellow scarf appears to them like a snake, luring them towards a busy motorway!
 It takes a tragic accident for lessons to be learnt by everyone in the town.

-'The Pied Viper' is a resource for Drug Education projects, and has been used by Social Services and Police Forces in the UK.
+'The Pied Viper' has been widley used as a resource by Social Services and Police Forces in the UK.

 Tommy Piper*, Miss Hall–Teacher, Mr Baker–Caretaker, Mayor Piper, Mrs Piper; Pupils: Jane*, Charlene, Kate, Fred, James, Brad; Townsfolk: Alan, Barbara, Colin, Deidre, Elaine, Frank, Gladys, Harry and IvyClerks, Treasurers, Accountants and Secretaries (Councillors)

-Self, Health & Safety, Bullying, Harmful Substances: Traditional story, Significant author, DramaReviews: Thank you for this musical - a great approach to a difficult subject. - Adam Burns
+Self, Health & Safety, Bullying, Harmful Substances: Traditional story, Significant author, DramaReview: Thank you for this musical - a great approach to a difficult subject. - Adam Burns

 It is illegal to photocopy or otherwise reproduce any part of 'The Pied Viper'.